Personal injury law firms in the United States spend more on lead generation per acquired client than almost any other professional service. TV ads.

 Research on speed-to-lead in professional services consistently shows that responding within five minutes is 21 times more effective than responding within 30 minutes.
 For PI intake, this multiplier is even higher because the caller is often in physical distress, overwhelmed, and simultaneously looking at three or four other options on their phone.

-The firm that responds in 60 seconds with a live AI voice that asks the right questions, confirms the type of case, and books a callback with an attorney wins the case.
-The firm that returns the call three hours later is starting behind a signed retainer.
+The firm that responds in 60 seconds with a live AI voice that asks the right questions, captures the matter type, and books an attorney callback often owns the first serious conversation.
+The firm that returns the call three hours later is starting behind.

-The Ethics Rules That Apply to PI Intake Automation
+Ethics Boundaries That Apply to PI Intake Automation

 Personal injury is one of the practice areas where state bar solicitation rules apply most directly to AI intake systems.
 Understanding what is and is not allowed is important before configuring any automated system.